fvanroie/MqttClientPlugin/examples/README.md

 ## Topics

 Then you can create multiple subscribe topics.
-Each topics needs to reference the server using the ParentName parameter:
+Each topic needs to reference the server using the ParentName parameter:

 ```
 [mqttTopic1]